supermerill/FreePySCAD/README.md

 	T_10cube = make_T(10,10)
 	w=3
 	T_3cube = make_T(10,10)
-	scene().show(
+	scene().redraw(
 		T_10cube,
 		T_3cube.move(12),
 	)
-You also have to pass your objects inside the scene.show() function to put it into the FreeCAD environment.
+You also have to pass your objects inside the scene.redraw() function to put it into the FreeCAD environment.
-This function do the work of recreating only the node that need a redraw and don't touch the objects you may have added manually into FreeCAD.

 ## FreePySCAD cheatsheet:

 #### 1D: